How To Connect Rain Barrels – DIY Guide for Homeowners

 A typical 45-55 gallon rain barrel will need approximately one ounce of bleach added monthly.
 If you have frequent rainfall, consider adding bleach solution more often.

-Again, this step is required to maintain rain barrels for garden soil rainwater use.
-Not human water consumption.
+Again, this step is required to maintain rain barrels for garden soil rainwater, not human water consumption.

 Different Types of Rain Barrels

-As we touched on earlier, you can choose many different types of rain barrels.
-Every budget has an option, so installing one doesn’t have to cost a lot.
+As discussed earlier, you can choose many different types of rain barrels.
+Every budget has an option, so installing one doesn’t have to cost much.

-If you’d like to make your rain barrel a focal point of your garden, you can select a beautifully designed wooden barrel or a barrel and planter.
+If you’d like your rain barrel to be a focal point of your garden, select a beautifully designed wooden barrel or a barrel and planter.

 DIY rain barrel converter kit – Check out a DIY rain barrel converter kit on Amazon here.